p5chmitz/mdtree/README.md

 My website is written with [Astro frontmatter](https://docs.astro.build/en/guides/markdown-content/) so the program will display `title` values if they exist for the document.
 If no `title` values exist the program prints the name of the document from the file path.

 ## Install
-Installation is dirt simple if you have Rust (or more specifically Cargo) installed.
+Installation is dirt simple if you have the Rust (and more specifically `cargo` and `rustc`) installed.
 You can install the program by running `cargo install --git https://github.com/p5chmitz/mdtree`.
 See the [cargo-install](https://doc.rust-lang.org/cargo/commands/cargo-install.html) docs for more details about building and installing binaries from source code.

 ## Use
 You can use the `-h` / `--help` option to see a list of arguments with descriptions.
 Since there are only two right now its easy to just list them here: